dhalavach/nodejs2023Q2-service-updated/README.md

 npm install --force
 ```

+### Environment variable
+Please have .env file in the app folder with the environment variables as specified in the .env.example (or simply use the included .env file)

 ### Docker

 download, install, and launch Docker

 ### Docker Hub

 the images are available on Docker Hub.
-Please search for kopfmann/homelibservice-slim-experimental3 and kopfmann/nodejs2023q2-service-postgres.
+Please search for kopfmann/homelibservice-slim and kopfmann/nodejs2023q2-service-postgres.
 To test the app using Docker Hub images, pull the images and start the containers:

 ```
 npm run docker:pull